 However, in software projects, change is a fundamental factor.
-But with the agile method, therefore, changes could be made with the goal of producing the best project.
+However, with the agile method, changes could be made to produce the best project.

-So this meant shorter development cycles, an iterative process, and ongoing testing and feedback.
-In 2001, the Manifesto for Agile Software Development was born, which reflected the principles and values of this approach.
+So, this meant shorter development cycles, an iterative process, and ongoing testing and feedback.
+In 2001, the Manifesto for Agile Software Development was born, reflecting this approach’s principles and values.

-The 4 core values of the agile approach
+The four core values of the agile approach

 The agile method focuses on getting people through their exchanges to build on the product’s value at each early stage.

-Here the focus is to gain maximum value.
+Here, the focus is to gain maximum value.
 And to ensure that the project remains within budget and time limits.
-As such, the core principles are:
+The core principles are: